Texon in Reagan County, Texas — The American South (West South Central)

 Multi-millions in royalty dollars have since made the University of Texas one of the world's most heavily endowed schools.
 Original rig that brought in Santa Rita now is on the University campus.

 Location.
+31° 13.868′ N, 101° 41.612′ W. Marker is in Texon, Texas, in Reagan County.
+Marker is on U.S. 67, on the right when traveling north.
 Touch for map.
-The marker is on the main Ranch Road, the spot and drilling rig is off the main road not far from the highway.
+The marker is on the main highway, the drill site and drilling rig is off FM 1675 not far from the highway.
+The top of the derrick is visible across the highway from the marker location.
 Marker is in this post office area: Big Lake TX 76932, United States of America.

 Other nearby markers.
 At least 3 other markers are within 9 miles of this marker, measured as the crow flies.
-The Town of Texon (approx. half a mile away); Upton County (approx. 9.1 miles away); Rankin (approx. 9.1 miles away).
+The Town of Texon (approx. ¼ mile away); Upton County (approx. 8.8 miles away); Rankin (approx. 8.8 miles away).

 Credits.
-This page was last revised on June 16, 2016.
+This page was last revised on June 11, 2018.
 This page originally submitted on August 21, 2010, by Steve Henderson of Marble Falls, Texas.
-This page has been viewed 1,559 times since then and 16 times this year.
+This page has been viewed 1,577 times since then and 34 times this year.
+Last updated on May 31, 2018, by Brian Anderson of Kingwood, Texas.
 Photos: 1, 2, 3, 4. submitted on August 21, 2010, by Steve Henderson of Marble Falls, Texas.
 5. submitted on August 22, 2010, by Steve Henderson of Marble Falls, Texas. • Bill Pfingsten was the editor who published this page.